united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

   on the top right.
 Depending on your system, it may take up to 15 minutes for all pods to start.
 A pod in Kubernetes is like a group of related workers who share the same  office space and resources to complete a task together.
-  It represents a single instance of a running process or micro service in a cluster and can contain one or multiple containers, which are like the individual workers, sharing storage and network connection.
+  It represents a single instance of a running process or microservice in a cluster and can contain one or multiple containers, which are like the individual workers, sharing storage and network connection.